 Once you are all set, it is time to launch your e-commerce website.
-Once your website is up and running, you can start spreading the word of the website.
+Once your website is up and running, you can start spreading the word about the website.
 You can message a few friends and family to share the link to your website to gain initial traffic.

 Build Your E-commerce Website with Full Scale

 A lot of entrepreneurs think that building an e-commerce website is a simple walk in the park, partly true.
 However, building an e-commerce site that can stay competitive on the web is a walk in a park full of zombies.
-To rise above the competition, your site needs to have fast loading time, clear and easy navigation, and a secure payment method.
+To rise above the competition, your site needs to have a fast loading time, clear and easy navigation, and a secure payment method.

-For you to achieve that, you will need a team of experts in marketing, graphic design, content creation, and website developers.
+For you to achieve that, you will need a team of experts in marketing, graphic design, content creation, and website development.
 All these experts you can find at an affordable rate at Full Scale.